See the bigger picture

 History of Art teaches you to question everything.
 It's about how you see the world.
 I often have to produce articles quickly, which require quite a bit of previous research and reading.
 My degree was probably the best training ground for that level of production.Miranda, Reporter (BA History of Art, 2013)

 Our course is designed and taught by expert art historians; many are curators with international reputations.
 In the first year of the course you'll receive a revealing and rigorous introduction to the history of art and architecture.
-You'll spend your year abroad studying with one of our partner institutions in Europe, the USA or China.
 As you progress you'll be able to specialise, choosing your own blend of modules taught by experts in the field and introducing you to the newest and most exciting research and ideas.
-By the end of your course, you'll have been able to study modules from across three chronological periods: Medieval, Early Modern, and Modern.
-You'll also be able to learn a language which can enhance your experience of art history, and benefit your career.
+In the first and second years, you'll also be able to learn a language which can enhance your experience of art history, your experience during your year abroad, and benefit your career.
+You'll spend your year abroad either studying at one of our partner institutions, or working, or a combination of both.

 Here are just some of our partners: